 On 13 August 2019, the Company received partial payment of Baht 0.2 million.
 In addition, on 21 January 2022, the court ordered the debtor, a government agency, to submit the funds as they had been withheld to the Company.
 The debtor failed to submit the funds.
 As a result, in October 2022, the Company attached of the debtor's bank deposits in full in accordance with the writ of execution.
 Subsequently, in December 2022, the debtor filed a petition for the revocation of the attachment of claims.
-However, upon an investigation of the said petition, the Court issued an order dismissing the petition due to the lack of reasonable grounds for revocation.
-Currently, the debtor has filed an appeal against the Court's order, and the case is now in the appellate process.
-However, the Company recorded allowance for impairment in advance paid to that company for a whole amount.
+However, upon an investigation of the said petition, the Civil Court issued an order dismissing the petition due to the lack of reasonable grounds for revocation.
+Subsequently, the debtor filed an appeal against the court's order.
+On 11 October 2024, the Appeal Court upheld the Civil Court's judgment to dismiss the petition.
+Currently, the case is within the appeal period.
+However, the Company has recorded a full allowance for impairment of the advance paid to that company.

-28. Fair value hierarchy
+30. Fair value hierarchy

-As at 31 December 2023 and 2022, the Company had the assets that were measured at fair value using different levels of inputs as follows:
+As at 31 December 2024 and 2023, the Company had the assets that were measured at fair value using different levels of inputs as follows: